AOT-Technologies/forms-flow-ai-charts/charts/forms-flow-ai/README.md

 If you are having an External Keycloak and you wish to integrate with formsflow then you need to update the following parameters of formsflow-ai in values.yaml.
 To do this,

-Set the `forms-flow-idm.keycloak.ingress.hostname` parameter to corresponding keycloak domain name secondly set the `forms-flow-idm.realm` parameter value with realm name in existing keycloak and finally set `forms-flow-bpm.clientsecret` parameter with exsting forms-flow-bpm client's secret For example:
+First Set the `forms-flow-idm.keycloak.ingress.hostname` parameter to corresponding keycloak domain name, secondly set the `forms-flow-idm.realm` parameter value with realm name in existing keycloak and finally set `forms-flow-bpm.clientsecret` parameter with exsting forms-flow-bpm client's secret.
+For example:

 ```text